mcebular/fireflies/README.md

 If one was to build upon this project, there's a couple of things that should be resolved first (a list of TODOs):

+- Visualization breaks on window resize (wrapping around borders and light source positions do not work properly)
+   - This can be bypassed by modifying width/height/fullscreen parameters before running the project, in file `java-visualization\desktop\src\net\iamsilver\fireflies\desktop\DesktopLauncher.java`
 - Python detect script does not terminate propery (stops than hangs).
-- Visualization breaks on window resize (wrapping around borders and light source positions do not work properly)
 - Light source changes and lightness rework (increase is done on socket receive, decrease is done every update cycle)
 - Make visualization parameters external (i.e. settable via input arguments) such as number of boids, drawing threshold, maximum boid speed and force, parameters of the flocking, etc.
 - Better define and document the communication between the detection and visualization processes.